gopi-suvanam/scribbler-website/_posts/2023-04-30-Machine-Learning-in-JavaScript-using-Brainjs.md

 Experiment in this notebook on Scribbler:[Decentralized ML Modeling Using Brain.js](https://app.scribbler.live/?jsnb=./examples/Decentralized-ML-Model-Storage.jsnb){: .jsnb-link}

 ## Brain.js vs Tensorflow.js
-Certainly!
-Let's compare **Brain.js** and **TensorFlow.js** in terms of their features and use cases:
+Although Tensorflow.js is more popular, brain.js jas its own advanages.
 - Brain.js:
     - High-Level Abstraction: Brain.js is designed to be more high-level, abstracting away many details of machine learning.
 This makes it easier for developers who are new to machine learning.
     - JavaScript-Centric: It is specifically written for JavaScript users, so its syntax is more familiar and user-friendly for web developers.
 - TensorFlow.js:
     - Ecosystem and Versatility: TensorFlow.js is part of the larger TensorFlow ecosystem.
 It allows you to convert existing TensorFlow and Keras models into formats usable by TensorFlow.js.
 It's versatile and well-maintained across different platforms.
     - Python-Centri: Tensorflow is Python centric and most of its users are Python developers.

 ## Code examples of Brain.js
 Here's a simple example of how to use a CDN to load Brain.js in browsers by loading the library from a CDN: